angela-d/abandoned-carts-opencart/README.md

-# Abandoned Carts Recovery for Open Cart v 1.0.2
+# Abandoned Carts Recovery for Open Cart v 1.1
 For Open Cart 2.3.0.2

+For a list of improvements & fixes, see the [changelog](changelog.md).

 Languages available:
 * English